A Survey on Task Allocation and Scheduling in Robotic Network Systems: Combinatorial

-\cite{Zheng:2020} proposed a priority-based (PB) scheduling method to maximize the parallelism of ready tasks.
+\cite{Zheng:2020} proposed a priority-based (PB) scheduling method to maximize the parallelism of ready tasks that need to be scheduled for a distributed computing system by considering the precedence order of tasks.
 It gives priority to nodes based on execution time and their interdependencies.
 Define the priorities of nodes based on four terms Direct Quotient (DQ) (it is the number of tasks ready after the current node is completed and the nodes with the highest DQ should be executed first), Level Quotient (LQ) (it is the maximum length from this node to a sink node, and the node with the highest level should be executed first for a given set of ready tasks), Export Quotient (EQ) and Import Quotient (IQ) (they are defined recursively).
 IQ is only used to calculate EQ and EQ is used to determine the importance of executing a task for unlocking other tasks.
 Then the priority of the two tasks can be determined by first comparing their DQ and LQ.
 And if they are equal or give opposite results, their EQ is used as tie-breaker.
 If all the values EQ, DQ, and LQ are equal for both the tasks, the winner is selected randomly.
 Every time a task is scheduled, the set of ready tasks changes, so we need to update the values of DQ, LQ, and EQ.

 There can be multiple sink and source tasks.
 And since we need to update the values of DQ, LQ, and EQ every time a task is scheduled, determining the priorities of tasks can be a time-consuming process.
 Moreover, both source and sink tasks are used in the formulation, but the source tasks should be placed at the $0$ level, and all of them can be considered as sink nodes.
 Moreover, the exponential increase in the runtime of the method compared to Internet Computing Optimal (ICO), \cite{Cordasco:2007} and Area Oriented (AO), \cite{Cordasco:2010} shows that it is better not to use PB when there is a possibility that a complete bipartite subgraph of a DAG exists (which is the case when the number of nodes of a DAG is very high).
 Moreover, the proposed method has an advantage over other methods only for DAGs with a very small number of nodes.
 For a large number of nodes, it is better to use other methods because of the runtime of the proposed method.
 Moreover, comparing the average makespan reduction without describing the makespan of the method does not tell us anything about the goodness of the method.
 The method can only improve the makespan because the resulting makespan can be very high compared to the optimal task assignment.
 So the average makespan reduction will be very high, but at the same time the generated makespan can still be very large.